 The calculation of the expected loss for Stage 3 is different when compared to the Stage 1 and Stage 2 calculation.
 Reason for this is that loan-specific impairments provide a better estimate for Stage 3 loans in FMO’s diversified loan portfolio.
-The following steps are taken which serve as input for the IRC to decide about the specific impairment level:
+The following steps are taken which serve as input for the Investment Review Committee (IRC) to decide about the specific impairment level:

 Calculate probability weighted expected loss based on multiple scenarios including return to performing (and projected cash flows), restructuring, and write-off or sale;

-Take expected cash flows from collateral and “firm offers” into account.
-The cashflows from collateral and "firm offers" serve as a cap for the provision (or a floor for the value of the loan).
+Take expected cash flows arising from liquidation processes, unfunded risk participations and “firm offers” into account.
+The cashflows from unfunded risk participations and "firm offers" serve as a cap for the provision (or a floor for the value of the loan).

 Staging criteria and triggers